algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_cases.md

 ### ID

-Each tests have a ID which is attribuated to it.
+Each test has a ID which is attributed to it.
 This ID follow a specific model like :

-- The First Number <mark>1</mark>/01:
+- The first number <mark>1</mark>/01:
-  - 1 is a link with the software
+  - 1 is linked with the software (without visuals)
-  - 2 is a link with the hardware
+  - 2 is linked with the hardware
+  - 3 is linked with the visuals
 - The 2 last numbers 1/<mark>01</mark>:
   - Quantify the number of tests realized in the sections above